Symptoms of Dyslexia

 At What Age Can You Call It Dyslexia?

 Language is lightning fast, and so learning to read by matching the individual sounds in words to text can take a while to master.
-A dyslexia diagnosis should not be called too early in life, certainly not before 1st or 2nd grade.
+Language processing skills, required for phonemic awareness does not fully mature until 6-7 years of age.
+Therefore, a dyslexia diagnosis should not be made too early in life, certainly not before 1st or 2nd grade.